What is POD? Print On Demand DropShipping explained

 Why do customers want print on demand products?

 Before eCommerce grew to what it is today, if you found an amazing store with unique products hidden away down an alleyway that not many people knew about, you could keep that store secret.
-Your friends, upon admiring your t-shirt, hat, hoodie and so on wouldn’t know how to go about finding it in order to buy one for themselves – unless they got lucky and discovered your store.
+Your friends, upon admiring your t-shirt, hat, hoodie and so on wouldn’t know how to go about finding it in order to buy one for themselves – unless they got lucky and discovered your store for themselves.

-Unfortunately for those of us who want a unique look in 2020, or want products that nobody else has, it is incredibly easy to find an item that your friend has, or that you have seen on a TV personality.
+Unfortunately for those of us who want a unique look today, or want products that nobody else has, it is incredibly easy to find an item that your friend has, or that you have seen on a TV personality.
 The world’s delightful hidden boutique stores are now all online, and customers have access to a myriad of products available to them.
 In many cases, they won’t even need to visit more than one or two marketplaces to find what they are looking for, since so many businesses sell on Amazon and eBay.

 Customers want those unique items still.
 That’s why customers buy print on demand items.